cyphercrescent/sepalsolver-doc/docs/source/Math.rst

           SparseMatrix Sqr(SparseMatrix x)
           SparseColVec Sqr(SparseColVec x)
           SparseRowVec Sqr(SparseRowVec x)
-   Param:
+   Parameters:
+       x:
-      | x:  The number to be squared.
+         The number to be squared.
    Returns:
        The square of x (x * x).
 Returns positive infinity if the result overflows.
    Example: